 Funded by / Ownership

-Expressen is owned by Global media company Bonnier Group, which is controlled by the Bonnier family.
+Expressen is owned by the Global media company Bonnier Group, which is controlled by the Bonnier family.
 Carl-Johan Bonnier is the Chairman.
 Expressen generates revenue through commercial advertising and subscription fees.

 Analysis / Bias